TheDiamondConservatory_Logo.jpg

 Performance Opportunities for Conservatory Dancers

-Auditions will take place on August 17th, 2024 at the Diamond Dance Works studios.
-There is no audition fee for dancers enrolled in the Diamond Conservatory of Ballet.
-All other dancers have an audition fee of $25.
+Auditions will take place on August 16th, 2025 at the Diamond Dance Works studios.
+The audition fee of $25 for all dancers.

 Dancers must be currently training in ballet in order to audition for this ballet production.